-But can I also say Thank you, Bill, because it is people like you it’s the n equals one stories that stand up and tell that story and start to influence other people as well.
+But can I also say Thank you, Bill, because it is people like you it’s the n equals story that stand up and tell that story and start to influence other people as well?
 This is how the message is going to grow.
 And so congratulations on your journey, because it’s huge what you’ve been able to achieve and what you’ve been able to do.

 Yeah, thank you.
 Thank you so much.
 We’ll leave it at that all the best and I look forward to following your work.

 Wow.
 Belinda, I could probably talk to you for hours and hours and hours.
 At the forefront, you get it.
 Thank you so much for being on my podcast.
 I appreciate it.
 It’s taken a while for me to find somebody that’s at the level that you guys are at.
 And, unfortunately, you had to get there going through, you know what you went through, but I’m kind of glad you did, but I’m not you know what I mean?

 Belinda Fettke 1:19:30

 Well, Gary says, If it hadn’t been for all of this, He wouldn’t be here.
 That he believes his story is changing more lives than he would ever do as an orthopedic surgeon.
 So he said, yeah, this is amazing.
 And he’s so well now Bill, like, he’s so well compared to what he was.
 This is what was meant to be.